TingRigger/TingJin/_pages/cv.md

 <b>Project Manager</b>
 Dietmar Peneder Advertising Products
 Linz, Austria | 12.2017 - 02.2018
-* Communicated and negotiated with customers
+* Communicated and negotiated with both suppliers and customers to match product requirements
+* Built-up a customer database and maintained customer relationship with key accounts
+* Identified new products and supported customer expansion to the EU markets beyond Austria (e.g. Germany, UK, etc.)
-* Represented the company at two trade fairs
+* Assisted trade fair preparation and represented the company at trade fairs for sales and marketing purposes
-* Built up a customer database and promoted business

 <b>Operations Management Trainee</b>
 Sephora, Fujian, China | 07.2014 - 05.2015